 When you get clear and raise awareness, take a little time to process those moments.
 Don’t just plow through them or you’ll end up getting stuck again.
 Remove the emotional block and restore the flow.
 The movement of stuff can trigger the movement of emotion in ways that …..

 Another common emotion that gets in the way is frustration.
 This usually happens when you’re trying to do things in a way that doesn’t work for you.

-When someone fails to start, I always recommend we start with the Time and Space Style Inventory (TSSI) to determine someone’s personal style preferences when it comes to organizing their space.
+When someone fails to start, I always recommend we start with the Time and Space Style Inventory (TSSI).
+It helps determine someone’s personal style preferences when it comes to organizing their space.
 Not everyone works the same way.
 And failing to start can have myriad of causes.